jyc5331/paymerang-technical/README.md

 # Paymerang Technical
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An application designed for Paymerang to present payment data in a clear, concise manner.
-This application was developed using React in tandem with Materialize and Grommet and was deployed using Github.
+This application was developed using React in tandem with Materialize and Grommet, tested with Lighthouse in Google Chrome, and was deployed using Github.

 ## Table of Contents